 This invitation will come directly from the Amazon retail team, typically through email.
 To be invited, you need to be attracting Amazon’s attention, we’ll give you some tips a little later on!

 Amazon Seller Fulfilled Prime allows ‘qualified Amazon sellers’ to display the official Amazon Prime badge on any orders fulfilled in their own facilities or third party (3PL) providers.
+The Amazon Prime badge signals trust to customers when dealing with your brand your products, and for some, they will only ever buy off a Prime badge seller.

 When selling on Amazon, you’re not just up against the competition, you’re up against the platform.